kriolog/qfrost/README.md

 Maintaiers mailbox: dev@qfrost.net

 QFrost is an open source software.
-See the file COPYING for copying conditions.
+See the COPYING file for copying conditions.

+See the INSTALL file for installation details.

 ***